3C277.1 e-MERLIN workshop: Part 1 - Calibration

 reffreq=str(eMcalfluxes[f][2])+'Hz')

-The default in setjy is to scale by the spectral index for each channel and plotting the models for the bandpass calibrators shows a slope corresponding to the spectral index (zoom in on the fainter source to see this).
-Both sources have positive spectral indices in this frequency range; this is less unusual for compact, bright QSO than for radio galaxies in general.
+The default in setjy scales by the spectral index for each channel, and plotting the models for the bandpass calibrators reveals a slope corresponding to the spectral index (zoom in on the fainter source to observe this).
+Both sources exhibit positive spectral indices in this frequency range; this is less unusual for compact, bright QSOs than for radio galaxies in general.

-Plot the models for the bandpass calibrators, amplitude against frequency, to see the spectral slopes.
+Plot the models for the bandpass calibrators, with amplitude plotted against frequency, to observe the spectral slopes.

 plotms(vis='all_avg.ms', field='0319+415,1407+284', # Plot the bandpass calibrators